ondrejbiza/racetrack/README.md

 This is an implementation of a Racetrack environment and a Monte Carlo agent described in Sutton and Barto's Reinforcement Learning: An Introduction, Chapter 5.
-My agent can solve the problem posed in the book and I further experiment with increasing the difficult of the problem by making the reward more sparse.
+My agent can solve the problem posed in the book and I further experiment with increasing the difficult of the environment.

 ## Environment ##